 Since Virginia Western is a nonresidential college, no health services are provided.
-Students are encouraged to attend to their own personal well-being by following good health and safety practices.
+Students are encouraged to follow a healthy lifestyle and to use good safety practices.
 Information on a student accident and sickness healthcare plan may be obtained in the Student Activities Office.
 In the event of a medical emergency, first aid kits and trained personnel are available for assistance in most buildings on campus.